PQRS (Physician Quality Reporting System)

 What's this about PQRS incentives?

+In alignment with Meaningful Use, PQRS will help medical professionals receive incentives for adhering to a precise set of standards designed to encourage the accurate and secure transmission of medical data.
 Simply put, the government will pay doctors for submitting quality reporting data on the medical and drug treatments they prescribe.
 Check out the 2013 PQRS Measures list to learn more.

-Here's the PQRS incentives breakdown for 2013:
+Here's the PQRS incentive payment breakdown for 2013:

 - Incentive check equaling 0.5% of Medicare Part B claims if doctors start participating in 2013